Energized employees and performing teams

 In addition, we offer a long-term incentive program for our managers in Germany.
 There are similar programs in the U.S., India and China.
-The Long-Term Stock Performance Plan (LTSP) 2018 2021 consists of four tranches commenced each year and tracks the performance of the LANXESS share compared with the MSCI World Chemicals Index, over a period of four years in each case.
-The four-year term and the potential growth in value make this program an attractive longterm incentive and retention tool.
-In addition, there is a new Share Ownership Guideline (SOG) for the Board of Management and our top-level managers.
+The Long-Term Stock Performance Plan (LTSP) 2018–2021 consists of four tranches commenced each year and tracks the performance of the LANXESS share compared with the MSCI World Chemicals Index, over a period of four years in each case.
+The four-year term and the potential growth in value make this program an attractive long-term incentive and retention tool.
+In addition, there is a Share Ownership Guideline (SOG) for the Board of Management and our top-level managers.
 This guideline emphasizes trust in the strategy and long-term success of LANXESS.
-99.9% of those eligible participated in the current program in 2019.
+100% of those eligible participated in the current LTSP program in 2020.

-In line with our employees’ desire for more flexible working and working-time models as well as greater transparency regarding existing options, we introduced and communicated global flexibility principles in 2018 under the heading “Xwork – Flexible Work.”
-On this basis, we developed specific guidelines on flexible working conditions and introduced corresponding models in a number of countries in the reporting year, for example a pilot project for flexible working hours at several U.S. sites.
-All measures count toward our new goal of 95% of all countries in which we operate having derived and implemented specific guidelines and/ or corresponding models for flexible working conditions from our global “Xwork” principles by the end of 2022.
-At the end of 2019, the coverage ratio was already 74%.
+In line with our employees' desire for more flexible working and working-time models as well as greater transparency regarding existing options, we introduced and communicated global flexibility principles in 2018 under the heading “Xwork – Flexible Work.”
+On this basis, we again developed specific guidelines on flexible working conditions and introduced corresponding models in a number of countries in 2020, for example at several Asian sites.
+All measures count toward our goal of 95% of all countries in which we operate having derived and implemented specific guidelines and/or corresponding models for flexible working conditions from our global “Xwork” principles by the end of 2022.
+At the end of 2020, the coverage ratio was already 75%.

-The “flexitime” model introduced in Germany in 2017 aims to enable employees in senior management to work parttime in an intelligent way.
-In the Flexi-95 model, the level of employment is reduced to 95% with a corres-ponding adjustment to remuneration, meaning that a full-time worker is entitled to 13 extra days off per year.
+The "flexitime" model aims to enable employees in senior, management to work part-time in an intelligent way.
+In the Flexi-95 model, the level of employment is reduced to 95% with a corresponding adjustment to remuneration, meaning that a full-time worker is entitled to 13 extra days off per year.
 We have expanded this model so that 90% and 85% are now also possible.
 All nonpay- scale employees have been able to participate in the program since 2019.
-At the end of fiscal year 2019, we already counted around 130 participants, of which 45 in senior management.
+At the end of fiscal year 2020, there were around 180 participants, of which 56 in senior management.

-Work/life balance matters to an ever-growing number of employees.
-A total of 7% of our employees in Germany aged between 20 and 40 were on parental leave for a time.
-Of this figure, 58% were fathers.
-97% of the employees who ended a parental leave period in 2019 returned to a job at LANXESS, 99% of which still worked in the company at the end of 2019.
+A total of 8% of the workforce in Germany aged between 20 and 40 were on parental leave for a time.
+Of this figure, 58% were fathers, 98% of the employees who ended a parental leave period in 2020 returned to a job at LANXESS, 98% of which still worked in the company at the end of 2020.

 The legally defined framework for maternity rights and parental leave taken for granted in Germany and similar models in the European Union are by no means standard worldwide.
-Therefore, at our sites outside Europe, we are assessing whether we can introduce or expand country-specific models for our employees.
-For our employees in the U.S., for example, we approved a new paid parental leave model in the reporting year, which allows mothers and fathers to take parental leave of eight weeks on the birth or adoption of a child – while continuing to receive a full salary.
+Therefore, at our sites outside Europe, we are assessing whether we can introduce or expand country-specific models for our employees in the U.S., for example, we implemented a new paid parental leave model in 2020, which enables mothers and fathers to take parental leave of eight weeks on the birth or adoption of a child – while continuing to receive a full salary.
 We also offer a parental leave program in Brazil that goes beyond legal requirements.

 Our occupational health management is based on raising all employees’ awareness of their own health and motivating them to act on their own initiative and adopt healthy behaviors in their professional and private lives.

-In the context of our occupational health management, we again offered our employees at various German sites a medical check-up in 2019 – this time with a focus on catching poor posture early and preventing back complaints.
-Around 1,031 people took up this offer.
-As it proved so successful we will be offering a medical check-up again in 2020.
-In addition, our employees in Germany again received €200 credit for booking a wide range of health-related options on the digital platform “machtfit.”
-LANXESS pays 80% of the costs for each course booking until the budget is used up.
+In addition, our employees in Germany again received €200 credit for a wide range of health-related optionson the digital platform "machfit" LANXESS pays 80% of the costs for each course booking until the budget is used up.
 Around 50% of German LANXESS employees are now registered.
-Up to the reporting date, a total of around 20,000 health units had been booked, with massage, fitness and yoga options proving most popular.
+Up to the reporting date, a total of around 30,000 health units had been booked, with massage, fitness and yoga options proving most popular.

-We also offer our employees wide-ranging measures to promote health and wellbeing at our international sites, e. g. medical check-ups, training on stress management and fitness, wellness or dietary options.
+We also offer our workforce wide-ranging measures to promote health and wellbeing at our international sites, e.g. medical check-ups, training on stress management and fitness, wellness or dietary options.
 Arondthe world, we integrated virtual training sessions on the topic of mindfulness into our preventive measures for the first time.